 Property, plant and equipment are stated at cost less accumulated depreciation.
 Depreciation is provided on the straight-line method over the estimated useful lives of the various asset classes.
-Estimated lives are 5 years for laboratory equipment; 3 years for computer equipment; 7 years for furniture and fixtures; and the life of the lease for leasehold improvements.
+Estimated lives are 5 years for laboratory equipment; 3 years for computer equipment; 7 years for furniture and fixtures; and the shorter of the estimated lives or the life of the lease for leasehold improvements.
 Maintenance, repairs and minor replacements are charged to expense as incurred.
 Upon retirement or disposal of assets, the cost and related accumulated depreciation are removed from the Balance Sheet and any gain or loss is reflected in the Statement of Operations.